Line of force: Views of Maxwell

-Initially, Maxwell took an agnostic approach in his mathematization of Faraday's theories.
+Initially, James Clerk Maxwell took an agnostic approach in his mathematization of Faraday's theories.
 This is seen in Maxwell's 1855 and 1856 papers: "On Faraday's Lines of Force" and "On Faraday's Electrotontic State".
 In the 1864 paper "A Dynamical Theory of the Electromagnetic Field" Maxwell gives scientific priority of the electromagnetic theory of light to Faraday and his 1846 paper "Thoughts on Ray Vibrations".
 Maxwell wrote:

-Faraday discovered that when a plane polarized ray traverses a transparent diamagnetic medium in the direction of the lines of magnetic force produced by magnets or currents in the neighborhood, the plane of polarization is caused to rotate.

-The conception of the propagation of transverse magnetic disturbances to the exclusion of normal ones is distinctly set forth by Professor Faraday in his "Thoughts on Ray Vibrations."
-The electromagnetic theory of light, as proposed by him, is the same in substance as that which I have begun to develop in this paper, except that in 1846 there was no data to calculate the velocity of propagation.

 Tube of force

 Maxwell changed Faraday's phrase lines of force to tubes of force, when expressing his fluidic assumptions involved in his mathematization of Faraday's theories.
 A tube of force, also called a tube of electrostatic induction or field tube, are the lines of electric force which moves so that its beginning traces a closed curve on a positive surface, its end will trace a corresponding closed curve on the negative surface, and the line of force itself will generate an inductive tubular surface.
-Such a tube is called a "Solenoid".
+Such a tube is called a "solenoid".
 There is a pressure at right angles to a tube of force of one half the product of the dielectric and magnetic density.
 If through the growth of a field the tubes of force are spread sideways or in width there is a magnetic reaction to that growth in intensity of electric current.
 However, if a tube of force is caused to move endwise there is little or no drag to limit velocity.
 Tubes of force are absorbed by bodies imparting momentum and gravitational mass.
 Tubes of force are a group of electric lines of force.